 CLEAR CONTAINER for PROOFING: Look for something no smaller than a 2-qt glass bowl or plastic container.
 It doesn’t have to be see-through, but visibility helps.
 If it has markings on the side, that’s even better.

-BANNETON, mixing BOWL, or COLANDER for PROOFING: A banneton is a type of wood basket that is traditionally used for holding the bread dough as it rises.
+BANNETON, mixing BOWL, or COLANDER for PROOFING: Traditionally, a banneton holds the bread dough as it rises.
 If you don’t want to purchase one, use a small colander or mixing bowl along with a cotton or linen tea towel to line your container.
 Rice flour works best to flour your liner or towels since it has no gluten and won’t dissolve into the dough as wheat flour does.

-Temperature is an important factor in how fast each stage of making sourdough progresses.
+Temperature is a vital factor in how fast each stage of making sourdough progresses.
 Use your thermometer to monitor the situation and make decisions about whether you need more or less warmth.

-CAST IRON DUTCH OVEN: (optional) You don’t have to have a Dutch oven to make sourdough bread, but it will give your bread more rising power than not using one.
+CAST IRON DUTCH OVEN: A Dutch oven will give your bread more rising power.
 I used my Le Creuset DO at first.
-The high temperatures pretty much ruined the finish and made the crust a little tough.
+However, the high temperatures pretty much ruined the finish and made the crust a little tough.
 I had much better luck with a relatively inexpensive seasoned cast iron pot and lid that I could also use as a skillet.
-The lid holds the bread while the pot acts as a lid.
+The cover holds the bread while the pot acts as a lid.

 ALTERNATIVES TO A DUTCH OVEN: Check out this post from KingArthurBaking.com about creating steam in your oven for several methods you can use to get that all-important steam inside your oven if you don’t use a Dutch oven.